xseignard/breizhcamp-js/prez/slides/slides.md

 ---

-title: Unit tests with Mocha (BDD)
+title: Unit tests with Mocha (TDD)

 Tests for the routes, using some custom mock objects.